flightaware/tohil/Doc/reference/tohil_tcl_functions.rst

 .. function:: tohil::call [-kwlist list] [-nonevalue word] [obj.]function [arg...]

-   *tohil::call* provides a way to invoke a Python function, with zero or more positional parameters and zero or more named parameters, without having to pass the parameters through Python's *eval* or *exec* and running the risk that Python metacharacters appearing in the data will cause quoting problems, accidental code execution, etc.
+   *tohil::call* provides a way to invoke a Python function from Tcl, with zero or more positional parameters and zero or more named parameters, without having to pass the parameters through Python's *eval* or *exec* and running the risk that Python metacharacters appearing in the data will cause quoting problems, unintentional code execution, etc.

    Whatever the Python function returns is returned to Tcl.

    If *-kwlist list* is specified, *list* contains key-value pairs that will be passed to the function as named parameters.

+   When you use tohil::call, Tohil converts all of your arguments to Python Unicode, unless an argument is comprised of  special sentinel (normally `tohil::NONE`, or the argument to the -nonevalue option), in which case the Python "None" data type is substituted in place of that argument.

    If *-nonevalue word* is specified, then this overrides the default sentinel string.

-   When you use tohil::call, Tohil converts all of your arguments to Python Unicode, unless an argument is comprised of  special sentinel (normally `tohil::NONE`, or the argument to the -nonevalue option), in which case the Python "None" data type is substituted in place of that argument.

 .. function:: tohil::eval evalString